D0BR0MYSL/TweakTimeSaver/README.md

 - Step files have self-documented names for sequential launch.
 - Any Step can be skiped.
 - When starting, a short summary message is shown and nothing will apply until You press a key twice.
 Restore Point is being created automatically before actions.
 - TweakTimeSaver has a seamlessly integrated mechanism for deployment of additional user settings and backups.
-It's optional, easy to use and being offered during use in very friendly way without distrubance.
+It's optional, easy to use and being offered in very friendly way without distrubance.

 Thanks for reading!
 TweakTimeSaver helped me a lot.
 I hope that it will be useful for You too!